BramSunner/da-python-challenge/README.md

 # Built In
 Python.

 Resources for the project as csv files.

 Output for the project as text files.

 # Acknowledgements
-In main.py of PyPoll on line 54 and line 72, the max() function used was something that I grabbed from:\n Coady, A. (2008, November 11).
+In main.py of PyPoll on line 54 and line 72, the max() function used was something that I grabbed from:

+Coady, A. (2008, November 11).
 Comment on _Getting key with maximum value in dictionary?_.
 [Online forum post]. https://stackoverflow.com/questions/268272/getting-key-with-maximum-value-in-dictionary